magnesj/ResInsight/docs/SimulationWells.md

 ## Commands

-Several commands is available as context commands on a simulation well.
-These commads are available either by right-clicking  the well in the **3D View** or in the **Project Tree**
+Several commands are available as context commands on a simulation well.
+These commads are available either by right-clicking  the well in the **3D View** or in the **Project Tree**.

-- **New Well Log Extraction Curve** - Creates a new Well Log curve based on the selected well, the current timestep and cell property.
-See [Well Log Plots]({{ site.baseurl }}/docs/welllogsandplots)
+- **New Well Log Extraction Curve** - Creates a new Well Log curve based on the selected well, the current timestep and cell property. ( See [Well Log Plots]({{ site.baseurl }}/docs/welllogsandplots) )
-- **New Intersection** - creates a new intersection based on the selected Simulation Well.
-See [Well Log Plots]({{ site.baseurl }}/docs/intersections)
+- **New Intersection** - creates a new intersection based on the selected Simulation Well. ( See [Well Log Plots]({{ site.baseurl }}/docs/intersections) )
 - **Plot Production Rates** - Creates a summary plot ( See [Summary Plots]({{ site.baseurl }}/docs/summaryplots) ) of the selected wells production rates, along  with the bottom hole pressure.
 - **Plot Well Allocation** - Creates or modifies the default Well Allocation Plot to show the well allocation for the selected well.
 If the case has no Fluxes the well flow rates are shown instead. ( See [ Flow Diagnostics Plots ]({{ site.baseurl }}/docs/flowdiagnosticsplots) )
 - **Show Contributing Wells** - This command sets up a 3D View by adding filters and modifying the Cell Result based on Flow Diagnostic Calculations to show which regions and wells that contribute to the selected well by doing:
-   - Add a property filter of **Time Of Fligt** to/from the selected well to only show the cells that contribute to/are influenced by the well.
+   - Add a property filter of **Time Of Flight** to/from the selected well to show only the cells that contribute to/are influenced by the well.
    - Sets the **Cell Result** to show **Tracer With Max Fraction** based on **All Injectors** or **All Producers** (the opposite of the selected well)
-   - Toggles on the Simulation wells contributing to/influenced by the selected well.
+   - Toggles the visibility of the other Simulation wells to show only wells contributing to/influenced by the selected well.

 ## Overall Settings for Simulation Wells